Project guideGPDO Class A

 Your guide to wraparound extensions in Liverpool — combining rear and side extensions under one project.

-Based on 13 decided applications in Liverpool over 12 months (13 granted, 0 refused). * Limited data — treat as indicative.
+Based on 28 decided applications in Liverpool over 12 months (25 granted, 3 refused).

 Liverpool makes exceptionally heavy use of Article 4 Directions — over 1,400 across the city, including a borough-wide HMO direction (eleven wards) and hundreds of area and site-specific directions that remove a wide range of householder permitted development rights (extensions, roof alterations, windows, cladding, hardstanding, chimneys).
 Many central and inner-suburb streets have the full Part 1 A–H rights withdrawn, so even minor external changes there need permission.
 Conservation areas include the Georgian Quarter (Canning Street, Rodney Street), Sefton Park, Lark Lane, Princes Park, and the historic villages of Woolton, Wavertree, and West Derby; listed building density is very high around the waterfront (Albert Dock, Stanley Dock and the Pier Head — a former UNESCO World Heritage Site) and the city centre.
 Check the Article 4 position for any address before assuming permitted development applies.